ELCV Data Protection Policy

-We store the electronic information that you supply in our computer database.
-This database is maintained on a single computer, which is not accessible to anyone other than the Membership Secretary.
-Access is password protected.
-The paper forms are stored in locked safe.
+We store the electronic information that you supply in our computer database and/or in our website (on the host server).
+Our database is maintained on a single computer, which is not accessible to anyone other than the Membership Secretary, access is password protected, and the paper forms are stored in locked safe.

-Selected contents of the database may be printed to give contact lists, for use by charity trustees, but only for the uses described above.
+Selected contents of the database may be shared to give contact lists, for use by charity trustees, but only for the uses described above.